- Employee Benefits

 Health Insurance

-Even if health insurance is offered to full-time employees, small business owners may choose not to offer this benefit to part-time employees.
-However, extending healthcare coverage to part-time employees may be viewed as an extra perk of employment.
+Even if full-time employees have access to health insurance, small business owners may choose not to offer this benefit to part-time employees.
+However, extending healthcare coverage to part-time employees can be a valuable extra perk of employment.

 Retirement Plans

-Additionally, the SECURE Act includes a provision whereby employers are required to offer 401(k) plan participation to long-term, part-time employees.
-Those employees must work at least 500 hours per year for a period of three consecutive years and be 21 or older to be eligible.
-Hours are required to be counted beginning January 1, 2021, so the first year a part-time employee would be able to contribute is January 2024.
-Further, the SECURE Act 2.0 expanded long term-part time eligibility by reducing the service requirement from three years to two years during which the individual works 500 hours each year.
-The rule only applies to employee deferral eligibility; these employees may still be excluded from employer contribution allocations.
+Additionally, the SECURE Act created a second pathway: Long-term, part-time employees who work at least 500 hours per year for three consecutive years and are at least 21 years old must be offered 401(k) participation.
+However, the SECURE Act 2.0 expanded long-term part-time eligibility by reducing the service requirement from three years to two years.
+The rule only applies to employee deferral eligibility — you may still exclude them from employer matching or other contribution allocations.

 Unemployment Benefits